3-2-1 Retirement Newsletter (2-20-2020)

 Why it’s important

-To ensure timely start of benefits
+To ensure the timely start of benefits.

-To ensure timely receipt of benefits
+To ensure timely receipt of benefits.

-To ensure continuation of post-retirement benefits
+To ensure the continuation of post-retirement benefits.

-To ensure coordination with other benefits
+To ensure coordination with other benefits.

-To maximize benefit choice and value
+To maximize benefit choice and value.

 Have a Question?
 Want to chat about it?